 So, encourage your audience to share your videos on Twitter, Facebook, Instagram, or anywhere else they like to hang out.
 You can even produce short teasers and vertical remixes that are perfect for Shorts, Reels or TikTok.
 And: This signal boosting can attract even more shares on those platforms.

 4. Build Credibility Within Your Niche

 New YouTubers often post videos about anything and everything that piques their interest.
-It’s is an integral part of finding a niche that works for you and connects you with your ideal audience.
+It’s an integral part of finding a niche that works for you and connects you with your ideal audience.

 5. Expand Video Topics to Hit Multiple Niches

 One lesser-known way to increase organic reach is hitting several niches at once.
 True, it’s crucial to find a focus.
 But if you find overlapping subjects, they might pull in otherwise disinterested users.